5 Options for Canada-Bound Entrepreneurs Since the Owner Operator LMIA Changed in April 2021

 Executive Director – Joorney Canada

-In the not-so-distant past, the Owner Operator LMIA program helped bring business owners to Canada, but entrepreneurs moving into the Great White North has gotten a bit more complicated.
-Before, business owners were exempt from job advertising, but now all business owners must complete the standard Labour Market Impact Assessment and can only take advantage of the Owner Operator category if no Canadians apply for the job.
+In the not-so-distant past, the Owner-Operator LMIA program helped bring business owners to Canada, but entrepreneurs moving into the Great White North have gotten a bit more complicated.
+Before, business owners were exempt from job advertising, but now all business owners must complete the standard Labour Market Impact Assessment and can only take advantage of the Owner-Operator category if no Canadians apply for the job.

 Long story short, as of April 2021, starting a business in Canada via the OO LMIA program became a little more challenging for many foreign entrepreneurs.
 But what are entrepreneurs if not experts at navigating challenges?

 The good news is that for those who don’t want to take the OO LMIA path, there are a number of other options for Canada-bound entrepreneurs and investors.